alibeji/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# Shell learning
+# The Shell
-This projects contains files I have used to learn how to use the shell
+In this project I will be learning the shell